splunk/public-o11y-docs/get-started/tutorials/aws-tutorial/tutorial-aws-start.rst

 Connect with AWS
 ===================================================================================

-By default, the preferred method to send Amazon Web Services data is via :ref:`polling (default) <aws-connect-polling>`, which you can set up using Splunk's UI wizard.
+By default, the recommended method to send Amazon Web Services data is via :ref:`polling (default) <aws-connect-polling>`, which you can set up using Splunk's UI wizard.
 Optionally, you can also use the Splunk Observability Cloud API.

 Alternatively , you can opt for :ref:`data streaming (Splunk-managed) <aws-connect-ms>`, :ref:`data streaming (AWS-managed) <aws-console-ms>`, or to configure the connection using :ref:`Splunk Terraform <terraform-config>`.
 Learn more at :ref:`aws-compare-connect`.